vaibhavchvn86/Vaibhav_Chavan_DOM_Final_06th_Oct/README.md

 # Cryptocurrency Market Data Dashboard

 A simple web dashboard to display the top 10 cryptocurrencies based on market capitalization.
-The data is fetched from the CoinGecko API and presented in a table format with HTML and CSS.
+The data is fetched from the CoinGecko API using async-await and presented in a table format with HTML and CSS.

 ## Getting Started